PROPORTIONAL REPRESENTATION SOCIETY OF AUSTRALIA

 QUEENSLAND proportional representation history at State and municipal level

-Quota definition: The definition is of the Droop quota, which is the quota used in modern quota-preferential systems rather than the earlier Hare quota.
+Quota definition: The definition is of the Droop quota, which is the quota used in modern PR-STV systems rather than the earlier Hare quota.

 R

-Ranking of candidates elected at a quota-preferential (STV) poll, in an order of priority after their election
+Ranking of candidates elected at a PR-STV poll, in an order of priority after their election

-Referendums at which voters have been asked to choose between proportional representation systems and others have succeeded in introducing PR systems
+Referendums, at which voters have been asked to choose between proportional representation systems and others, have generally succeeded in introducing PR systems.

 Regimentation of voters by legislative provisions, such as those for Senate ballot-papers, that allow parties to determine the order of candidates' names

-Regulations made by the Proportional Representation Society of Australia
+Regulations made by Proportional Representation Society of Australia Inc.

 Resources